avipars/DB-Mini-Project/Stage3/README.md

 * Testing the views via SELECT, INSERT, UPDATE, and DELETE statements:

-    * Any views that were based on several tables will not let you INSERT, UPDATE, or DELETE
+    * Any views that were based on several tables (or views that use GROUP BY) will not let you perform any modifications to the data

     * Publisher_Detail_View allows all of these commands, provided that the queries use abide by the existing database system rules